ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 In this tutorial, you learn about the lab environment, how to install NiFi onto Hortonworks Sandbox or on a local machine, and how to start NiFi.

 ## Pre-Requisites
-- Completed Learning the Ropes of Apache NiFi.
+- Completed Learning the Ropes of Apache NiFi-Introduction.
 - Downloaded and installed [Hortonworks Sandbox](http://hortonworks.com/products/sandbox/).
 (Required for Step 2, Option 1 for NiFi installation.)
 - For Windows users, download [Git Bash](https://openhatch.org/missions/windows-setup/install-git-bash) to run Linux terminal commands in these tutorials.
 - If on mac or linux, added `sandbox.hortonworks.com` to your `/private/etc/hosts` file